reach-sh/reach-lang/docs-vue/src/ref-programs-compute.md

 declarations within the current scope.
 If a variable is declared, but never used, there will be an error emitted at compile time.

-<Defn :name="strict mode">strict mode</Defn> will reject some code that is normally valid and limit how dynamic Reach's type system is.
+${defn("strict mode")} will reject some code that is normally valid and limit how dynamic Reach's type system is.
 For example, normally Reach will permit expressions like the following to be evaluated:

 ```reach